SgtBambi/SgtBambi/1.World/Countries/Dornak-Thul/Dornak-Thul.md

 ### High Council of Stone

-- **Thorin Ironmantle:** The venerable, stoic head of the High Council known for his unyielding resolve and strategic mind.
+- **Lorin Ironmantle:** The venerable, stoic head of the High Council known for his unyielding resolve and strategic mind.

 - **Brunna Stoneheart:** Renowned master artisan and warrior, responsible for the crafting of the city’s sacred runes and weapons.